Particle PostParticle PostParticle Post

 © 2026 Particle Post.
 All rights reserved.

-AI Risk Management Finance: Stop Nation-State Breaches
+NEWS ANALYSIS: AI Risk Management Finance: Stop Nation-State Breaches

 China's Salt Typhoon operation compromised at least nine US telecommunications carriers in 2024, dwelling inside networks for up to 18 months before detection, according to a joint advisory from the FBI and CISA.
 The attackers did not break down the door; they walked through gaps every large enterprise has.